Austin DWI Attorney

 Have you been accused of drunk driving?
 If so, you do not have to face these charges alone!
 Our Austin DWI attorneys at Smith & Vinson Law Firm are here to protect your rights, your freedom, and your driver’s license.
 Representing clients across Austin, we have a unique understanding of both sides of DWI proceedings, as one of our partners is a former prosecutor.
 We use this knowledge to benefit our clients as we fight to protect their interests.

 DWI defense counsel is the primary focus of our practice.
 A conviction for driving while intoxicated can have many consequences, some of which are not immediately apparent.
-If you want the best opportunity at avoiding a DWI conviction and these serious penalties, you need to put a strong attorney on your side.
+If you want the best opportunity at avoiding a DWI conviction and these serious penalties, you need to put a strong Austin DWI lawyer on your side.

-Contact our Austin DWI lawyers from Smith & Vinson Law Firm today for a FREE consultation!
+Contact our Austin DWI attorneys from Smith & Vinson Law Firm today for a FREE consultation!

-Types of DWI Cases We Handle in TX
+Types of DWI Cases Our DWI Lawyers in Austin, TX Handle

 - ALR Hearings